ConSol/sakuli/docs/manual/testdefinition/sakuli-api.md

 <a name="Environment.pasteClipboard"></a>
 ##Environment.pasteClipboard()
 pastes the current clipboard content into the focused area.
-Will do the same as "STRG + V".
+Will do the same as "CTRL + V".

 **Returns**:  - this Environment.
 <a name="Environment.copyIntoClipboard"></a>
 ##Environment.copyIntoClipboard()
 copy the current selected item or text to the clipboard.
-Will do the same as "STRG + C".
+Will do the same as "CTRL + C".

 **Returns**:  - this Environment.
 <a name="Environment.cleanClipboard"></a>